DiptiRanjanpati/Liver-Tumor-Classification-using-Deep-learning/README.md

 ### Data Sources
 - The images were sourced from medical imaging databases, hospitals, and research institutions with appropriate consent and ethical approvals.
 - One of the leading hospitals in South India

+## Technical terms on  images
+Cells: The image shows a variety of cells in different shapes and sizes, with their nuclei and cytoplasm clearly visible due to the staining.
+Tissue Structure: The arrangement of the cells suggests the presence of different types of tissues.
+Some areas are densely packed, while others have cells that are more spread out.
+Nuclei: The darker spots within the cells are the nuclei, where the genetic material of the cells is stored.
+Staining: The pink coloration is dominant in the image, which is typical of certain histological staining techniques used to increase contrast and make cellular structures more visible.

 This project aims to develop a robust deep learning model for classifying liver tumors, including hepatocellular carcinoma (HCC) and Cholangiocarcinoma,